 Otoplasty, the correction of prominent or protruding ears, is one of the most common plastic surgery procedures that is performed to correct developmental abnormalities from birth.
-Dr. Sherman is particularly interested in the correction of prominent ears and performs otoplasties or “ear pinning” on a regular basis.
+Dr. John E. Sherman is particularly interested in the correction of prominent ears and performs otoplasties or “ear pinning” on a regular basis.
 He has been featured in magazines for the correction of prominent ears in children, and has performed the procedure on the Today Show.
 Dr. Sherman is also the inventor of an instrument that helps in the correction of prominent ears.

 Otoplasty overview by John E. Sherman, MD, FACS New York Plastic Surgeon